 As a supervisor, manager, and senior leader of social service agencies, Dr. Greenberg teaches students how to use their clinical skills to move an organization’s vision forward.

 Rick Greenberg, LCSW-R, is a clinician, educator, manager, and leader within the social work community of New York City.
 Prior to his appointment at the Columbia School of Social Work, he had been a senior leader at both Episcopal Social Services and the Jewish Board of Family and Children’s Services, overseeing program divisions and support departments.
 As a consultant, coach, trainer, and supervisor, Dr. Greenberg works with individuals and organizations to advance clinical, program, and administrative expertise in supervision, management, and leadership, including program development and program evaluation.
-He conducts all his work through a lens of diversity and social justice.
+He conducts all his work through a lens of diversity, equity, inclusion, and social justice.